rodv92/PLETSC/README.md

 Usually, smallish to medium size texts or messages will have available chars.
 For lager texts, this won't be the case, and TODO : a multiple character separator could be envisionned, since repetitions will also increase in size.
 However using a multiple character EOF in the BWT needs special attention.

-- Fifth stage : prepending the header to the file/stream.
+- Fifth stage : prepending the header to the file/stream, to inform on how to decompress the file/stream.

 It consists, for the first byte
   - xFF to signify the use of BWT+RLE (todo : use flags for more configurations options) or